karol-ciolczyk/Rowersi-react-app/README.md

 ### Enviroment

-ROWERSI app is making use of ReactJS.
+ROWERSI application is making use of ReactJS.
 To cut a long story short, React is a JavaScript library for building User Interfaces.

 Linking within the application uses React Router.